Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 • Step 2: Wait for the airline’s response.
 It may take up to 30 days.

-• Step 3: If the claim is rejected or you’re unsatisfied with the response, you can escalate the issue to the Canadian Transportation Agency (CTA) or use Skycop so we can fight your fight for you.
+• Step 3: If the claim is rejected or you are dissatisfied with the response, you can escalate the issue to the Canadian Transportation Agency (CTA) or use Skycop to handle the dispute on your behalf.

 If you’re having trouble securing your flight delay compensation for flight disruptions like the airline taking too long to reply or denying your claim, contact the Skycop team today.